 A person may still be held responsible even if the person’s dog has never bitten anyone in the past.
 Contact HHJ Trial Attorneys today so that you can be compensated for your injuries, medical bills, missed work days, and pain and suffering.

-Testimonial by Enrique, dog bite victim in San Diego
+Testimonial from Enrique, dog bite victim in San Diego

 In April of this year I was attacked by a pit bull while walking my dog.
 The dog bit my hand and I had to go to the emergency hospital.
 My dog also had to go to the vet.
 After the hospital charges we went to the owners of the dog to take responsibility for the expenses, but they denied the payment.
 Then we went with Elliot who did us the favor of representing us.
 Your service was excellent.
 He was responsible for investigating whether dog owners were insured to cover our expenses.
 Although it is not the most serious case for Elliot, he understood that it was important for us to recover what we had spent.
 Elliot treated us with respect and gave us the attention of a professional and experienced lawyer.